iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 ---
 #### Challenges with Manual Analysis and Traditional Methods

-   Linking specific fault patterns to their root cause in particular machine components typically requires expert knowledge.
+   Linking specific fault patterns to their root cause typically requires expert knowledge.
 Diagnosing issues like bearing faults or other machine-specific anomalies demands experience and regular inspections.

    However, relying solely on specialists is costly, and the extended intervals between inspections can result in missed random faults.
 Oftentimes, the